pengu-bot/pengu-bot/README.md

 ## Reporting a Vulnerability

-To report a vulnerability, please report it in the [support server](https://discord.gg/qW9mktKVBQ) or make an issue on the github page.
+To report a vulnerability, please report it in the [support server](https://discord.gg/qW9mktKVBQ), reach out to me on discord or make an issue on the github page.